Person · Hans Spemann

 Explore the timeline of Hans Spemann, a pioneering embryologist known for his groundbreaking discoveries in developmental biology.
 Discover key milestones in his life, including his Nobel Prize-winning work on embryonic induction and the organizer concept, which have had a lasting impact on biological sciences.
 This timeline provides a detailed overview of Spemann's achievements and the legacy of his work in understanding organismal development.

-Born: June 27, 1869
+Born June 27, 1869

-Embryologist
+Known as Embryologist

 University of Heidelberg